-The private land services division helps Missouri landowners achieve their land use objectives in ways that enhance fish, forest and wildlife conservation.
+The private land services division helps Missouri landowners achieve their land use objectives in ways that enhance forest, fish and wildlife conservation.
 Private landowners own about 93 percent of the land in Missouri.
-The division promotes the wise use of fish, forests, wildlife and natural communities through voluntary participation, information, financial assistance and partnerships.
+The division promotes the wise use of forests, fish, wildlife and natural communities through voluntary participation, information, financial assistance and partnerships.

-The health of Missouri's fish, forest and wildlife resources depends on the stewardship of Missouri landowners.
-The division provides technical assistance and tailors management recommendations to the goals of the landowner and site-specific natural resource needs.
+The health of Missouri's forest, fish and wildlife resources depends on the stewardship of Missouri landowners.
+The division provides technical assistance and tailors management recommendations to the goals of the landowner and sitespecific natural resource needs.
 Assistance is provided to communities, including urban developers, homeowners, city and county planners and others to address natural resource protection and management in developed areas, as well as in areas under development.
 Wildlife damage control biologists provide assistance to landowners experiencing damage to their property caused by wildlife including beaver, coyote, otter, Canada geese, deer and others.
 Wetland biologists provide specialized technical assistance to landowners to restore and manage wetlands.
-Area biologists work to assist with fish, forest and wildlife aspects of federal farm and conservation programs.
+Area biologists work to assist with forest, fish and wildlife aspects of federal farm and conservation programs.

 The division develops partnerships with state and federal agencies, commodity groups, agribusinesses, and conservation organizations.
-Partnerships with the Natural Resources Conservation Service and Farm Service Agency integrate fish, forest and wildlife considerations into implementation of Farm Bill programs.
+Partnerships with the Natural Resources Conservation Service and Farm Service Agency integrate forest, fish and wildlife considerations into implementation of Farm Bill programs.
 To complement funding available through federal programs, the department offers cost-share to landowners for implementation of select natural resource management practices.